Akechi Mitsuyoshi

 Akechi Mitsuyoshi (明智 光慶) was a Japanese samurai of the Sengoku period and the eldest son of Akechi Mitsuhide.
 He stayed at Kameyama Castle when the Honnoji Incident occurred.

-In 1582, during Honnoji Incident, after Oda Nobutada died at the Nijo Palace, he moved to Sakamoto Castle in Omi Province and was engaged in the defense of western provinces.
+In 1582, during Honnoji Incident, after Oda Nobutada died at Nijo Castle, he moved to Sakamoto Castle in Omi Province and was given the task of defending the western provinces.

-Later, When his father, Mitsuhide, was defeated in the Battle of Yamazaki, he was under attack by Nakagawa Kiyohide and Dom Justo Takayama, whereupon he committed suicide.
+When his father, Mitsuhide, was defeated in the Battle of Yamazaki, he was himself fighting a losing battle against Nakagawa Kiyohide and Dom Justo Takayama, whereupon he committed seppuku.